AnnieDavies/NMA_and_RW/README.md

 # NMA_and_RW
-Codes for the manuscript Network meta-analysis and random walks.
+Data, codes and results for the manuscript Network meta-analysis and random walks.

-The codes are separated into three files each with their own more detailed README file.
+The files are separated into four folders each with their own more detailed README file.
 Each code is used to obtain a set of results presented in the manuscript NMA and RW.
 The codes are applied to the Depression data set described in:
 Rücker G, Schwarzer G. Reduce dimension or reduce weights?
 Comparing two approaches to multi-arm studies in networkmeta-analysis.Stat Med2014; 33(25): 4353-4369